neurologic/Neurobiology-Movement/syllabus.md

   - an in-depth understanding of primary literature;
   - facility with sophisticated quantitative and computational skills;

-Some of the materials challenge you to interact with and analyze raw data.
+Some of the materials challenge you to interact with and analyze data.
 I ask that you keep a growth mindset and understand that [there is no such thing as a computational person](https://medium.com/the-spike/there-is-no-such-thing-as-a-computational-person-cca658b5c8f9).

-The assessment in this course requires that you formulate your own opinions and models and curate what information you think is relevant to express those opinions.
-This structure is a bit open-ended, which can feel uncomfortable.
-You will not be told what to prioritize in your editorials, which can feel uncomfortable.
-Classroom discussions will revolve around what you find interesting and challenging.
-You do not need to “know the answer” to contribute to discussions.
-Be open to dialog and debate and to holding conflicting ideas in your mind.

 For this course you will read journal papers.
-Students often have two reactions to journal papers: (1) I don’t understand a word of this, please can I have my textbook back?
+Students often have two reactions to journal papers:
+1. I don’t understand a word of this, please can I have my textbook back?
 (Answer: no, because the textbook is wrong).
-And (2) it’s published, so it must be true.
+2. it’s published, so it must be true.
 This is nonsense.
 Papers are, in all probability, wrong.
 Do not defer to authority, but be constructively skeptical – ask of a paper basic questions: “do the claims follow from the actual results?”; “What could have been done better?”; “What could be done next?”.
 We need to remember a simple truth: Every paper is an idea – it says “hey look at this, this could be cool”.
 Not “This is The Truth.” ([Excerpt from Mark Humphries](https://medium.com/the-spike/most-research-i-publish-will-be-wrong-and-im-ok-with-that-3440e795358d))